What is the Bicycle Mayor Network?

 What is the role of BYCS in the network?

-The Bicycle Mayor and Leaders Program was established by and is coordinated by BYCS.
-As a social enterprise, BYCS invests profit from its work with clients and partners on city transformation programs into the Bicycle Mayor and Leaders Program, understanding that growing this network is essential to accelerate city cycling adoption worldwide.
+The Bicycle Mayor Network was established by and is coordinated by BYCS.
+As a social enterprise, BYCS invests profit from its work with clients and partners on city transformation programs into the Bicycle Mayor Network, understanding that growing this network is essential to accelerate city cycling adoption worldwide.

 Whether it is through planning and hosting international summits, exploring new communication tools or developing training materials, we at BYCS are constantly reviewing our work and approach to ensure that we are serving the needs of the network in the best way that we can.
 We also call on Bicycle Mayors to work with us in co-creating the network and sharing ideas for how it can improve.